 By Jenny Park

 The link between vegetarianism and yoga comes from the practice of Ahimsa, which means to do no harm.
-There is some debate as to whether or not this extends to all sentient life forms including animals or just fellow human beings.
-Most agree that is does encompass animals in addition to humanity.
-Ahimsa is an important part of yoga, Buddhism, Hinduism and other ancient religions.
+Firstly, there is some debate as to whether or not this extends to all sentient life forms.
+Secondly, there is are conflicting opinions about the difference in treatment of animals and fellow human beings.
+Furthermore, most of us agree that Ahimsa does encompass animals in addition to humanity.
+Ahimsa is an important part of the Eight Limbs of Yoga.

-Modern yoga is now practiced heavily around the world where such religions are not as influential.
-Christianity, the most widespread religion in the West, does not specifically ban the eating of animals though several prominent figures in the Bible clearly abstained from eating the flesh of animals.
+Modern yoga is now practiced heavily around the world where the connection to the Yoga Sutra is not as influential.
+The connection to traditional teachings may be part of some yoga teacher training courses.
+Yet, most students don’t know anything about Patanjali or the Eight Limbs of Yoga.
 As a result, the entire world heavily consumes animal products of all persuasions as part of a normal diet.
 This creates problems for those looking to make yoga a part of their day-to-day lives.
 Must they give up meat in order to be a “proper” yogi?

 For most individuals, it will come down to a matter of personal preference.
 There are a few practical benefits to eating a vegetarian diet that may have a positive impact on the quality of yoga practice in general.
 A vegetarian diet tends to be lighter and cleaner, leading to more energy and easier movements through the asanas.
 This is likely the primary benefit of eating a vegetarian diet if one is solely practicing the physical aspects of yoga.
-If one is looking to apply the spiritual side of yoga to their lives, vegetarianism and perhaps even veganism may be necessary as laid down by ancient yogic texts.
+If one is looking to apply the spiritual side of yoga to their lives, diet is a factor.
+In fact, vegetarianism and perhaps even becoming a vegan may be necessary as laid down by ancient yogic texts.

-From a purely physical standpoint, there are several benefits to eating meat on a daily basis.
-Scientific studies have shown that protein plays a vital part of proper cell turnover throughout the human body, making it an important anti-aging compound.
-Animal protein is one of the most easily assimilated proteins available, while vegetable protein sources usually require the body to work in order to make the protein usable.
-With that said, most people in Western society eat entirely too much protein in one sitting, resulting in a lack of balance within their diet.
+From a purely physical standpoint, why do yogis have to be vegetarians?
+There are several benefits to eating meat on a daily basis.
+Scientific studies have shown that protein plays a vital part in proper cell turnover throughout the human body, making it an important anti-aging compound.
+Red meat is one of the hardest foods to digest.
+With that said, most people eat entirely too much meat in one sitting, resulting in a lack of balance within their diet.
 Even the most carnivorous person could benefit from adding more vegetables to his or her plate.

 In the end, the most definitive way to choose whether or not to practice vegetarianism may be to simply listen to the body itself.
 If the body responds to animal proteins with strength, vitality and endurance, it could be that animal proteins are right for you.
 If your body makes it clear that it’s best fueled from vegetable sources alone then honor and respect that fact.